mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 thousands of troglodytic animal species, mosses and fungi, most of which never see the light of day.
-The majority of desert worlds have little in the way of atmosphere but Chant’s plant species employ photosynthesis to provide one that is 28 percent oxygen, 71 percent nitrogen with trace amounts of carbon dioxide and other gases.
-The plants wind their way upward through Chant’s porous crust to the surface where they protrude with large flowering surfaces to absorb the light of Ami, the system’s orange main sequence star.
+The majority of desert worlds have little in the way of atmosphere but Chant's plant species employ photosynthesis to provide one that is 28 percent oxygen, 71 percent nitrogen with trace amounts of carbon dioxide and other gases.
+The plants wind their way upward through Chant's porous crust to the surface where they protrude with large flowering surfaces to absorb the light of Ami, the system's orange main sequence star.
 Chant has a slow rotation of 196.2 hours, making the local day well over a standard week long.
 Photosynthesis on Chant